thautwarm/plfp/view-point-from-research-side/Lamu0.md

 Type inference requires already knowing the scope information.

-So it depends on the previous phrase, name resolution.
+So it depends on the previous phase, name resolution.

 Firstly we check an existing framework providing type inference, [remu_ts](https://github.com/RemuLang/remu-type-system).